eiffel-community/eiffel-gerrit-plugin/src/main/resources/Documentation/about.md

     git commit -a
     git push origin meta/config:meta/config

-or by editing project configuration using web ui, (This option is available only in Gerrit 2.9 and onwards).
+or by editing project configuration using web ui.

 Plugin configuration as part of the global configuration can be edited through the gerrit.config file.